“The mind withers and the soul may fade,

 but the heart will always beat in sync

 February 18, 1991 – April 04, 2016

-He claimed that he didn’t have a cell phone, so our communication was solely by computer.
-He said he had no vehicle of his own and had to borrow his mom’s little red car.
+When we first met, Colin claimed that he didn’t have a cell phone, so our communication outside of in-person was solely by computer.
+He said he had no vehicle of his own and the first time we hung out, he had to borrow his mom’s little red car.
 We met up at Panera Bread along the Missouri Boulevard.
 We started out eating inside, but later took our conversation to the outside tables so that we could watch the sunset.